dandavison/xenops/README.md

   <img width=700px src="https://user-images.githubusercontent.com/52205/76138564-27feb000-600f-11ea-849c-bad5b79e77cd.png" alt="image" />
 </td></tr></table>

 Note that for SymPy, the header arguments `:sympy t :results latex` are necessary to tell Xenops that this is not a normal python code block and that it should insert SymPy code to automatically format the result as LaTeX.
-For Mathematica, `:results: latex` suffices for this.
+For Mathematica, `:results latex` suffices for this.

 ## 3.4 Working with images